5 things to watch in the third GOP debate

 Five Republican candidates will take the stage Wednesday for the third GOP presidential debate in Miami as the field has begun to dwindle.

-The debate, hosted by NBC News along with the Republican Jewish Coalition and Salem Radio Network, will feature Florida Gov. , former United Nations Ambassador , entrepreneur , former New Jersey Gov. Chris Christie and Sen. (S.C.).
+The debate, hosted by NBC News along with the Republican Jewish Coalition and Salem Radio Network, will feature Florida Gov. Ron DeSantis, former United Nations Ambassador Nikki Haley, entrepreneur Vivek Ramaswamy, former New Jersey Gov. Chris Christie and Sen. Tim Scott (S.C.).
 Former Arkansas Gov. Asa Hutchinson and North Dakota Gov. Doug Burgum both failed to reach the requirements needed to qualify for participation, and former Vice President Mike Pence has dropped out of the race since the last debate.

 Former President Trump will skip the event for the third straight time, instead holding a rally about 15 miles away during the debate.